howard-stearns/FairShare/README.md

 ## Technical Description

+### Design

 This should be evident in the code, which is organized as follows:

-`index.html` - The static structure, including all screens.
+`app.html` - The static structure, including all screens.
 (There is no server-side or client-side HTML generator.)
 However, in a nod to the _Creating New Groups and New Users_ exclusion, above, there are some HTML Template elements.
 `style.css` - There are no custom ([Web Component](https://developer.mozilla.org/en-US/docs/Web/API/Web_components)) elements (yet), but the HTML does use the [Material Design Lite](https://getmdl.io/index.html) library.
 The only subtlety is that the app does _not_ dynamically add and remove elements (e.g., as the user navigates to different "screens").
 Instead, the inactive elements are simply "turned off" by CSS rules that make use of css classes on the Body element (which the Javascript toggles on and off as needed).
 `script.js` - Uses plain modern [ES6](https://www.geeksforgeeks.org/introduction-to-es6/) Javascript.
 There is _no_ build, [bundle](https://rollupjs.org/), [pack](https://webpack.js.org/), or [transpiler](https://daily.dev/blog/typescript-transpiler-explained) step.
 The file makes use of two modules that are the guts of the app: `application.js` and `domain.js`.
 `spec/`- This directory holds tests for the two modules.
 The tests are run with [jasmine](https://jasmine.github.io/) in a command shell.